awolverp/markupever/docs/docs/more-examples.md

 # More Examples
 There's a collection of examples for markupever library.

+!!! warning

+    **This documentation is incomplete**.
+Documenting everything take a while.

 ### Using markupever alongside HTTP clients

 === "httpx (traditional)"